darvinpatel/sentinel-walkthrough/Module-1-Setting-up-the-environment.md

-# Module 1 - Setting up the environment
+# Lab 1 - Setting up the environment

-#### 🎓 Level: 100 (Beginner)
-#### ⌛ Estimated time to complete this lab: 20 minutes

 ## Objectives

-This module guides you through the deployment of the Microsoft Sentinel Training Lab solution that will be used in all subsequent modules.
+This lab guides you through the deployment of the Microsoft Sentinel Training Lab solution that will be used in all subsequent modules.

 #### Prerequisites